gigatechcsm/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/04-API_Broken_Authentication.md

   - Log in to the API and leave the session idle for a while (e.g., 10-15 minutes).
   - After the session expires, attempt to use the old session token to access protected resources.
 The API should invalidate the session and require re-authentication.

-- **Token Replay Attacks**:
-  - Capture a session token and attempt to reuse it (token replay) after logging out or after a new token is issued.
-  - The API should detect token reuse and deny access, preventing token replay attacks.

 ### Step 3: Test for Token-Based Authentication Issues

 #### JWT Token Validation and Token Forgery